The Hymns and Carols of Christmas

 As A Catechism

-There is the widely circulated notion that this song was written in England as a "catechism song" to help young Catholics learn the tenets of their faith during a long period of religious repression.
+There is the widely circulated story that this song was written in England as a "catechism song" to help young Catholics learn the tenets of their faith during a long period of religious repression.
 This originated with information published by Fr.
-Hal Stockert in 1982, and later published on the world wide web as Origin of the "Twelve Days of Christmas": An Underground Catechism" (1995).
+Hal Stockert in 1982, and later published on the World Wide Web as Origin of the "Twelve Days of Christmas": An Underground Catechism" (1995).
 Fr.
 Stockert wrote that

 I found this information while I was researching for an entirely unrelated project which required me to go to the Latin texts of the sources pertinent to my research.
 Among those primary documents there were letters from Irish priests, mostly Jesuits, writing back to the motherhouse at Douai-Rheims, in France, mentioning this purely as an aside, and not at all as part of the main content of the letters.